 There is one (and only one) benefit to whirlpooling: It keeps hops and trub out of the fermenter.

 - Adds time to the brew day as wort must first be circulated quickly and then allowed to settle into a cone.
 Expect an additional ~30 minutes on typical homebrew sized setups.

-- The hops continue to steep in near boiling wort during the extended whirlpool and settling period, converting late addition hop oil flavours and aromas to bitterness.
+- Any hops added during the boil continue to steep in near boiling wort during the extended whirlpool and settling period, converting late addition hop oil flavours and aromas to bitterness.
 That may not be what you want, but you have no choice given that you must allow the hops and trub to settle in a cone before draining.
 (For some of our beers we like to start chilling immediately after the end of boil hops are added).

 - May introduce hot side aeration (HSA).
 While HSA is a controversial subject that brewers do not agree on, we try and limit it regardless.
 Oxygen is not desired in hot wort because it can combine with lipids, melanoidins, tannins, and other elements to produce undesirable compounds which may stay in the wort through fermentation and end up in the finished beer and promote staling.
 Staling is a complex set of organic chemical changes that occur in beer over time, transforming its flavour and causing it to diverge from the desired and expected flavour and appearance.

 - May require extra equipment (whirlpool inlet, pump, etc.).

 Commercial brewers whirlpool so isn't that better?